jimeh/common-flow/common-flow.md

 like updating change/feature branches from their source branches for example.
 This is to help end arguments about how such things are done.

-If a deployment/release for you is just getting the latest code in the master branch out, without caring about bumping version numbers or anything, then GitHub Flow is a good fit for you, and you probably don't need the extras of Common-Flow.
+If a deployment/release for you is just getting the latest code in the main branch out, without caring about bumping version numbers or anything, then GitHub Flow is a good fit for you, and you probably don't need the extras of Common-Flow.